bltlab/seqscore/README.md

 ## Why can't I score output files that are in the format `conlleval` expects?

-At this time, SeqScore intentionally does not support the "merged" format used by `conlleval` where each line contains a token, correct tag, and predicted tag:
+SeqScore intentionally does not support the "merged" format used by `conlleval` where each line contains a token, correct tag, and predicted tag: